Mohini Daljeet Singh, Chief Executive, Max India Foundation

 Environment Conservation and Preservation

 MIF has been sensitising villagers about environment conservation and preservation.
 Tree plantation drives are almost an annual affair across all three villages.
-In particular, MIF has planted 2,500 fruit saplings of Mango, Lychee, Guava, Banana, etc. in Dhakrani village with the help of the NGO Sustainable Green Initiative.
-The fruit trees planted will further be nurtured and maintained by the residents themselves.
+In particular, MIF has planted 2,500 fruit saplings of Mango, Lychee, Guava, Banana, etc. in the Dhakrani village with the help of the NGO Sustainable Green Initiative.
+The fruit trees planted will be nurtured and maintained by the residents themselves.

 Hygiene Improvement through Solid Waste Management